havelar/cPrintFormat/README.md

 Some cool examples at 'example.py'.

-to install on pip `pip install -i https://test.pypi.org/simple/ cPrintFormat`.
+to install on pip `pip install -i https://test.pypi.org/simple/ cPrintFormat`

 Function and class to easy print colored.